agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

     return np.array([ a*X[0] -   b*X[0]*X[1] ,
                   -c*X[1] + d*b*X[0]*X[1] ])
 ```
-This functions adds noise to the observed data.
+With this function I will generate noisy data to be used as observed data.

 ```python
 def add_noise(a, b, c, d):